lshtm-genomics/omics-course/docs/advanced/phylogenetics.md

 We will use AliView to manually inspect the FASTA file:

 Activate the correct environment with `conda activate phylo`.
-Open AliView by running the commmand `aliview`.
+Open AliView by running the command `aliview`.
 Import the sequence file: **File > Open File**, navigate to **~/data/phylogenetics** and select the file **H1N1.flu.2009.fas**.

 !!!
 Important